b-riemann/ZyX/README.md

 used in:

-B. Riemann, "Algorithm to Analyze Complex Magnetic Structures Using a Tube Approach", Proc.
-IPAC21 (accepted for publication), Campinas, Brazil (2021).
+B. Riemann and M. Aiba, "Algorithm to Analyze Complex Magnetic Structures Using a Tube Approach", Proc.
+IPAC21, Campinas, Brazil (2021).

 If you publish material using this software, please cite the above reference.